fieldtrip/website/template/electrode.md

 - GSN-HydroCel-256.sfp
 - GSN-HydroCel-257.sfp

-Note that the even versions (32, 64, 128, 256) do not include the position of the reference electrode which is on the vertex (aka Cz), whereas the odd versions (65, 129, 257) do include the position of the reference electrode.
+Note that the _even_ versions (32, 64, 128, 256) do not include the position of the vertex reference electrode (aka Cz), whereas the _odd_ versions (65, 129, 257) do include the position of the vertex reference electrode.

 ## Easycap electrode arrangements

 The following template electrode sets are for the [Easycap](http://www.easycap.de/easycap/e/products/products.htm) electrode arrangements and were downloaded from the Easycap [download page](http://www.easycap.de/easycap/e/downloads/electrode_sites_coordinates.htm).

-- easycap-M1.sfp (Full 10%-System)
+- easycap-M1.sfp with full 10% system
-- easycap-M10.sfp (Equidistant 61-Channel-Arrangement)
+- easycap-M10.sfp with equidistant 61-channel arrangement